 Anna Dumitriu | Alex May | Benjamin Bacon | Gene Kogan | Sarah Grant | Vivian Xu

 The word virus has several meanings.
 In life and health sciences, it is an entity at the boundary of life that must “infect” cells in order to reproduce.
 Viruses are a major cause of disease in humans, but can also cure (through phage therapy).
 In addition, viruses have played an important role in human evolution.
 Since the 1980s, computer programs designed to “infect” and often replicate other programs and computers have also been called viruses, originally a biomorphic metaphor.
 Computer viruses are part of the history of cybernetics and its use of biological models in the development of software technology.
 Finally, in a social context – and our society depends more than ever on social media – we use “going viral” when an idea (meme) or product spreads exponentially.

 Our digital technologies were developed after World War II, in part through interdisciplinary collaborations such as the Macy Conferences (1946-53), where cybernetics specifically selected biological models to develop computers and proposals for “artificial intelligence.”
 More recently, artists working with “hacker ethos and skills” have critically examined and produced new developments in computer science, biotechnology, and life sciences.
 In doing so, they aim to create ethical and aesthetic territory for discussions relevant to our world in the 21st century.

-Art Laboratory Berlin will explore various networks – biological, cybernetic, and social – as part of the COVID-19 pandemic.
+Art Laboratory Berlin explores various networks – biological, cybernetic, and social – as part of the COVID-19 pandemic.
 We have conceived a group exhibition, symposium, and workshops with artists whose research and media are either in the life or computer sciences.
 We are particularly interested in artistic projects that critically explore biological networks, digital networks, and social networks under the pressure of new technologies.